ponomarenko01/for-example/README.md

 # for-example

-There are training projects which use to JavaScript and JavaScript with XML requests
+### There are training projects which use to JavaScript with DOM element and JavaScript with XML requests